by KB Meniado

 OMIGOD, ARE YOU KIDDING ME?
 WHY ARE YOU STILL HERE?

-The It List series is so promising and fresh that if you find it hard to enjoy reading lit for younger readers, this might change that. ☁
+The It List series is promising and fresh.
+If you find it hard to enjoy reading lit for younger readers, this might change that. ☁